nguyehuy/Extra/README.md

   * Now sound.out should be in the same directory
 ## 3. Operating Instructions
-  * Use command "/output.out" without argument to see a barchart of how many words starting by letter 'A', 'B',...(the red colums) and how many letters 'A', 'B',... in the file 'wlist.txt'
+  * Use command "/output.out" without argument to see a barchart of how many words starting by letter 'A', 'B',...(the CYAN colums) and how many letters 'A', 'B',... in the file 'wlist.txt'(GREEN colum)
   * Press "Ctrl"+"c" to stop program
   * Use command "make clean" to delete all the executable file.
 ## 4. List of files